 An autoethnography is a blending of an autobiography (story of self) and ethnography (study of culture) that represents one form of qualitative research.
-The purpose of this three-part assignment (i.e., personal, professional, and transformational ethnographic moments) revolves around having you reflect on your own history as it relates to the development of your values and philosophy, and the impact of this program on your growth as a leader.
+The purpose of this three-part assignment Spring Online 2021 5 updated 1/19/2021

+(i.e., personal, professional, and transformational ethnographic moments) revolves around having you reflect on your own history as it relates to the development of your values and philosophy, and the impact of this program on your growth as a leader.